About the Course

 Become an Instructor

 Youth Mental Health First Aid Instructors are on the frontlines of the program and train people in their schools, communities or organizations in Youth Mental Health First Aid.
 Certified instructors are required to teach the course at least three time a year to maintain certification.
-If you wish to help further the work of Youth Mental Health First Aid and think you would be a good fit as an instructor, please reach out to Alejandra Venzor.
+Project AWARE is currently accepting applications for a YMHFA Instructor training in April.
+If you wish to help further the work of Youth Mental Health First Aid and think you would be a good fit as an instructor, please fill out the YMHFA ToT April Application and send it to Alejandra Venzor by March 2, 2018.